What is the tricuspid valve?

 It is called the tricuspid valve because it consists of three flaps (cusps or leaflets), and it is known as the right atrioventricular valve because of where it lies in relation to the atria and ventricles.
 The bicuspid valve is also an atrioventricular valve.

 The tricuspid valve is sometimes also referred to as the “forgotten valve” or “lost valve” because much more academic focus is placed on the other three valves of the heart, generally.

 What does the tricuspid valve look like?

 The average size of the tricuspid valve in humans is 5 cm².
-The three flaps (the septal, posterior and anterior leaflets – called that due to where they are located) of the valve protect its opening—which is bordered by a fibrous ring, the tricuspid annulus—and give the valve a saddle-like shape.
-Connected to each leaflet is a series of taut, string-like tendons of variable thickness (chordae tendineae) that attach to three papillary muscles in the right ventricle wall.
-These cords or “heart strings” cause the cusps to join neatly and tightly (coapt) while the valve closes during right ventricular contraction, preventing prolapsing of the valve and blood regurgitation (backflow).
+The three flaps (the septal, posterior, and anterior leaflets – called this due to where they are located) of the valve protect its opening, which is bordered by a fibrous ring (the tricuspid annulus) and give the valve a saddle-like shape.

 What is the tricuspid valve’s function?
 How does it work?